alexbanister/ab-comp-challenge-1/README.md

 # ab-comp-challenge-1

 ## Overview
-There are two main sections, on standard screen sizes the left half is the nav and right half is the main section.
+This challenge was to match the structure of the provided comp and build a fully responsive page.

 ## Images